egonw/blog/_posts/2007-07-26-further-bioclipse-qsar-functionality.markdown

 image: /blog/assets/images/qsarJob.png
 ---

-I had some time to [work some more on the QSAR functionality](http://chem-bla-ics.blogspot.com/2007/06/qsar-plugin-for-bioclipse-getting-in.html) in [Bioclipse](http://www.bioclipse.net/).
+I had some time to [work some more on the QSAR functionality <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2007/06/27/qsar-plugin-for-bioclipse-getting-in.html) in [Bioclipse](http://www.bioclipse.net/).
 There is still much to do, but it is getting there.
 The calculation of a QSAR descriptor data matrix

 ![](/blog/assets/images/qsarJob.png)